Distinguished Alumni Awards

 Distinguished Alumni Awards, established in honor of the College’s 40th anniversary, are bestowed upon alumni of the College of Natural Sciences and Mathematics for exceptional achievement in their professional field, involvement in the community, and demonstrated innovative change to improve the lives of others through their work.

-Nominations for the 2019 Distinguished Alumni Awards were accepted January 16 through March 1, 2019.
+Nominations for the 2021 Distinguished Alumni Awards will be accepted June 30 through August 11, 2021.

 Nomination Criteria and Process

 Malcolm L. Mazow, M.D. ’56

 Malcolm L. Mazow has practiced pediatric ophthalmology and treated adult strabismus in Houston for over 50 years.
 He has been actively involved in academic medicine at the University of Texas Health Science Center at Houston, where he held the first Walter & Ruth Sterling Professorship in Ophthalmology.
 He was a founding member of Houston Eye Associates, the largest multi-specialty ophthalmology practice in the U.S., where he served as the senior pediatric ophthalmologist.

 His extensive knowledge and decades of experience have provided thousands of children and adults who have visual and ocular motility impairments with treatment to cure or improve their quality of life.
 His passion for his profession, compassionate manner and devotion to his patients is clearly evident.

 Dr. Mazow has influenced the career paths of countless residents in ophthalmology.
 Additionally, he has trained numerous individuals who selected to specialize in pediatric ophthalmology.